There are now 3 possible online modes for units:

-- Students are able to (1) recognise, understand and respond appropriately to ethical, cultural, social and sustainability issues for specialised marketing tasks; (2) demonstrate holistic and creative thinking and be able to interpret and adapt acquired knowledge to new marketing situations; (3) demonstrate the ability to give oral presentations that are clear and coherent; (4) demonstrate an appreciative understanding of marketing's potential contribution to societal and environmental wellbeing; and (5) demonstrate the ability to give oral presentations that are clear and coherent to specialists and non-specialists; and (5) develop competencies to work effectively in diverse teams.
+Students are able to (1) recognise and respond appropriately to ethical, cultural, social and sustainability issues for specialised marketing tasks; (2) adapt acquired knowledge to new marketing situations; (3) demonstrate an understanding of marketing's potential contribution to societal and environmental wellbeing; (4) demonstrate the ability to give oral presentations that are clear and coherent to specialists and non-specialists; and (5) develop competencies to work effectively in diverse teams.

-Indicative assessments in this unit are as follows: (1) mid semester progress assessment; (2) 'case study' project report and presentation; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) mid semester progress assessment; (2) 'case study' project report and presentation; and (3) reflective task.
 Further information is available in the unit outline.